 At a special screening, Toshi Ito tells of her incarceration experience at Heart Mountain and life after the war.

-Toshi Ito (center) along with (from left) Patti Hirahara, Stephanie Takaragawa, Jeff MacIntyre and David Ono special thank you message boards signed by those that went to this year's Heart Mountain Pilgrimage.
+(From left) David Ono and Jeff MacIntyre were given special thank you message boards signed by those that went to this year's Heart Mountain Pilgrimage.